 Guidelines for Study Elsewhere

-Students who wish to transfer credit for study completed at a regionally accredited, degree-granting, two or four-year institution. may do so with prior approval of the appropriate departments and the Committee on Academic Standing (CAS).
+Students who wish to transfer credit for study completed at a regionally accredited, degree-granting, two or four-year institution. may do so with prior approval of the appropriate departments and the Dean of the College Office on behalf of the Committee on Academic Standing (CAS).
 The rules governing transfer credit for study away from Brown are complex.
-One set of rules governs study abroad; another applies to study away in the U.S. Yet another set of rules applies to summer study transfer credits.
+One set of rules governs study abroad; another applies to Domestic and/or Home Country Study Away.
+Yet another set of rules applies to summer study transfer credits.
 This section describes the policies and procedures that are most commonly called into play when matriculated students wish to have credits from elsewhere added to their Brown transcript.

 Students may receive up to eight course credits for work undertaken during one academic year.
 In a semester credit hour system, one Brown course is considered the equivalent of four semester hours.
 In a quarter credit hour system, one Brown course is considered the equivalent of six quarter hours.
 For that reason, the number of course credits received for study away from Brown may not be equal to the number of courses taken.
 For example, a student taking three four-semester-hour courses, all properly approved for Brown transfer credit, will receive the equivalent of three Brown course credits.
 However, a student taking three four-quarter-hour courses, all properly approved for Brown transfer credit, will receive the equivalent of two Brown course credits.
 It is the student’s responsibility to clarify in advance any concerns regarding the amount of transfer credit that may be awarded.

-In order to be considered for transfer credit, courses must be completed with a grade of C or better, and an official transcript must be received by Brown’s Office of the Registrar from the host institution.
+In order to be considered for transfer credit, courses must be completed with a grade of C or better (C- does not qualify) , and an official transcript must be received by Brown’s Office of the Registrar from the host institution.
 This transcript will be retained by the University.
-All transfer credit must receive faculty and Committee on Academic Standing approval.
-Students should also keep all records from their work away, including: course syllabi, exams, papers, notes, projects, and portfolios, in the event that post-approval is required from an academic department at Brown.
+All transfer credit must receive appropriate department faculty approval and Committee on Academic Standing approval via the Dean of the College Office.
+Students should also keep all records from their work away, including: course syllabi, exams, papers, notes, projects, and portfolios, in the event that post-approval is required from the relevant academic department at Brown.

 The Brown transcript will indicate the name of the host institution, the time period during which the student studied there, as well as the courses taken and/or unassigned credits at Brown.
 In the case of Brown sponsored exchange and approved study abroad programs during the academic year, all course work is reflected with the actual course title and a grade of ‘S.’ Students applying to graduate and professional schools are often asked to provide official transcripts from all institutions at which they have been enrolled.
 In such cases, the student will need to request copies of their transcripts from the study-away institution.

-Students planning to study elsewhere in the United States should obtain an instruction sheet and a preliminary transfer credit approval form from the Dean of the College website.
+Students planning to study elsewhere in their home country of citizenship should obtain an instruction sheet and a preliminary transfer credit approval form from the Dean of the College website.
 Students should then work out a program and present it to their concentration advisor and/or other appropriate faculty members for approval.
 When the preliminary transfer credit form is returned to the study away dean, that dean will approve it on a tentative basis for the CAS or advise the student to petition the CAS, in which case instructions for that petition will be made available.
 Students should also keep all records from their work away, including, course syllabi, exams, papers, notes, projects, and portfolios, in the event that post-approval is required from an academic department at Brown.

 Study Away during the Summer

 Two avenues of study are available to undergraduate students interested in summer work.
-They may take courses in Brown’s Summer School, or apply for transfer credit from other summer programs—either domestic or international—that meet certain conditions.
-Whether studying in the U.S. or abroad, students must study at accredited, degree granting, four-year institutions.
+They may take courses in Brown’s 7 week Summer Session, or apply for transfer credit from other summer programs—either domestic or international—that meet certain conditions.
+Whether studying in the U.S. or abroad, students must study at accredited, degree granting institutions.
 Extension division courses are generally not allowed.
 Students should obtain preliminary approval for summer study away from Brown by the Committee on Academic Standing and appropriate faculty.

 Students may count as many as four summer courses from all sources (or their equivalent, if summer courses carrying fewer than 4 credits were transferred to Brown) toward the baccalaureate degree.
+In addition, Brown Wintersession courses count towards the 4 maximum allotment (Winter session courses from other institutions are NOT transferable).
 No more than the equivalent of two Brown courses will be transcripted for any given summer of enrollment.
 Summer transfer credit may not be used to advance a student’s date of graduation.
 Students interested in summer study elsewhere should consult staff in the Dean of the College office or the Office of International Programs (OIP), as appropriate.